FreeBSD-Ask/gitbook-pdf-export/README-en.md

 C:\Users\ykla\Desktop\h\
 ├── build/
 ├── end.html
-├── Handbook/ #
+├── Handbook/
 ├── mdconv.py
 └── start.html
 ```

 ### Installation Method

-* Install Python3 and pip3 by visiting https://www.python.org/downloads/, click on "Download Python 3.xx.x" to download.
-Be sure to check Add Python 3.x to PATH during installation.
-By default, pip will be installed automatically.
+- **Install Python3 and pip3** Go to <https://www.python.org/downloads/>, click "Download Python 3.xx.x" to download. **Be sure to check `Add Python 3.x to PATH` during installation**.
+Pip will be installed automatically by default.
-* To install gtk3-runtime, visit https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases and download "gtk3-runtime-3.24.31-2022-01-04-ts-win64.exe" for installation.
+- **Install gtk3-runtime** Go to <https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases> and download "gtk3-runtime-3.24.31-2022-01-04-ts-win64.exe".

-> gtk3-runtime is a runtime dependency of weasyprint on Windows, and must be installed.
+> gtk3-runtime is a runtime dependency for weasyprint on Windows and must be installed.

-* **Install mistune and weasyprint**
+- **Install mistune and weasyprint**

-> ```
+>```
-> C:\Windows\system32>pip install mistune weasyprint
+>C:\Windows\system32>pip install mistune weasyprint
-> ```
+>```

-### How to use
+### Usage

 ```
 C:\Windows\system32>cd C:\Users\ykla\Desktop\h ①
 C:\Users\ykla\Desktop\h>python mdconv.py Handbook
 ```

-① I placed it in the "h" folder on user "ykla" desktop, and placed the gitbook project in the folder h .
+① I placed it in the "h" folder on the user "ykla" desktop and put the GitBook project into the `h` folder.

-> **Note**
+>**Note**
 >
-> If you do not know what the user name is, you can open the task manager by pressing the shortcut keys simultaneously ctrl alt del , click "Users", and you will see it.
-If the account name is in Chinese, the consequences will be unknown because it has not been tested.
+>If you are unsure about the username, you can open Task Manager by pressing the `ctrl` `alt` `del` keys simultaneously, and then click "Users" to see it.
+If the account name is in Chinese, the consequences are unknown as it has not been tested.

 ## Linux

-Due to the wide variety of Linux distributions and their different versions, even installing the weasyprint module on the most common Ubuntu is very complex.
-Therefore, this part of the content is left for interested parties to supplement.
-Contributions are welcome.
+Due to the variety of Linux distributions and their different versions, even on the most common Ubuntu, installing the weasyprint module is very complicated.
+Therefore, this part awaits contributions from those who are willing.
+PRs are welcome.

 ## MacOS

- For the fate of the person concerned with this part of the content to supplement.
-Welcome PR.
+This part awaits contributions from those who are willing.
+PRs are welcome.